-Instead of making large cuts into the abdomen that has been the common practice.
+This provides an advantage – instead of a laparotomy (making large cuts into the abdomen) that has been the common practice.

 With laparoscopy and ultrasound, the surgeon introduces instruments with cameras attached to the ultrasound so they look at the machine while operating the instruments in the body.

-It minimises the direct handling of the organs but they target the necessary areas for surgery easier and recovery time is better.
+It reduces the direct handling of the organs but they target the necessary areas for surgery easier and recovery time is better.

-So having fibroids removed using this method - laparotomy - allows for fewer complications, for example, developing adhesions following myomectomy.
+So having fibroids removed using laparoscopy allows for fewer complications, (like developing adhesions afterward).